 Recently, the Italian government has released a new document related to ISPs being obligated to implement a content filtering solution in order to block certain types of content.
-The Guidelines, which do not apply to business customers, require that the Internet service providers (ISPs), whatever the technology used to deliver the service, set up systems of parental control (PCS), i.e., filtering inappropriate content for minors and blocking of content reserved for an audience under the age of 18.
+The Guidelines, which do not apply to business customers, require that the Internet service providers (ISPs), whatever the technology used to deliver the service, set up systems of parental control (PCS), i.e., filtering inappropriate content for minors and blocking of content reserved for an audience with members under the age of 18.
 The document is named Protecting Minors in Cyberspace, AGCOM Resolution (Protezione Del Minori Nel Cyberspazio, Delibera Dell’AGCOM).

 In the Guidelines, the Authority provides a preliminary listing of the main categories subject to the filtering of parental control systems, including Adult Content, Gambling/Betting, Weapons, Violence, Hate and Discrimination, and others.
 Operators will be required to notify the Authority of the categories used for the systems of Parental control, the minimum functionality of which must include at least the blocking of domains and websites hosting filtered content.